data-insider-nyc/layoffstracker/src/content/About.md

-# About Trendboard
+# About Layoffs Tracker

-Trendboard is a data visualization platform designed to track and analyze layoffs across various companies and industries.
+Layoffs Tracker is a data visualization platform designed to track and analyze layoffs across various companies and industries.
 It provides insights into workforce trends, helping users understand the impact of layoffs over time.

 ## Features
 - Interactive charts to visualize layoffs by company and over time.